-In addition to CSU Executive Order 930, CSU Executive Order 1108 establishes a smoke and tobacco free environment on every CSU campus, including Cal State Fullerton.
+In addition to the CSU Drug-Free Workplace Policy, the CSU Policy on Systemwide Smoke and Tobacco Free Environment establishes a smoke and tobacco free environment on every CSU campus, including Cal State Fullerton.

 University

 The University has four policies related to alcohol and drug use.
 The full text of these policies can be located by clicking on each link: